Information for Ukrainian refugees

 You are entitled to the living allowance from the municipality of Amersfoort once you have registered, have been issued a Citizen Service Number (BSN) and are staying in a municipal reception center or host family in Amersfoort.
 The amounts of the living allowance have been set by the government.

-Check the amounts and rules at www.refugeehelp.nl/livingallowance.
-You can also calculate what you get using the calculation tool at www.stellika.com.
+Check the amounts and rules at refugeehelp.nl/living-allowance.
+You can also calculate what you get yourself, using the calculation tool on the website of stellika.com.

 More information about the living allowance